krishivpatel27/spam-email-detector-vr1/README.md

 ## 🧠 How It Works

-**Version 1** uses a basic CountVectorizer with lowercasing as the only preprocessing step.

-**Version 2** adds a full NLP preprocessing pipeline before vectorization:
+Each email goes through a full NLP preprocessing pipeline before classification:

-- Lowercasing
+1. **Lowercasing** — normalize all text
-- Removal of URLs, emails, digits, and punctuation
+2. **Cleaning** — strip URLs, email addresses, digits, and punctuation
-- Stopword removal
-- Lemmatization (via NLTK WordNetLemmatizer)
-- TF-IDF vectorization
-- Linear SVM classification with decision score-based risk levels
+3. **Stopword Removal** — filter out common words that add no signal
+4. **Lemmatization** — reduce words to their base form via NLTK's WordNetLemmatizer
+5. **TF-IDF Vectorization** — convert cleaned text into numerical features
+6. **Linear SVM Classification** — predict spam or ham using a trained Linear SVM
+7. **Risk Scoring** — use the SVM decision score to assign Low / Medium / High risk

 ---

-## 📊 Datasets
+## 📊 Dataset

-The models were trained on two datasets:

-- **[SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)** (`spam.csv`) — a labeled collection of SMS spam and ham messages, used in v1.
-- **[Enron Spam Dataset](http://www.aueb.gr/users/ion/data/enron-spam/)** — a large real-world email dataset derived from the Enron email corpus, with spam/ham labels.
-Used to improve v2's generalization on actual email content.
+Trained on the **[Enron Spam Dataset](http://www.aueb.gr/users/ion/data/enron-spam/)** — a large real-world email dataset derived from the Enron email corpus with spam/ham labels.
+This ensures the model generalizes well to actual email content.

-> ⚠️ The `datasets/` folder and `.pkl` model files are included in this repo for convenience since they are small enough.
-For larger datasets or models, consider using Git LFS or external storage.
+> ⚠️ The `.pkl` model files are included in this repo for convenience.
+For larger models, consider using Git LFS or external storage.

+---

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).